 This type of leprosy is a cutaneous skin condition and the main symptoms include multiple wounds or scars including plaques, flat, raised bumps that may continue or regress.

 It is considered a more severe type of disease with many lesions with bacteria.
 The affected region is full of bumps, numbness, muscle weakness and rashes.
-Other symptoms include limb weakness, hair loss and other body parts such as kidneys, nose and male reproductive organs are also affected.
+Other symptoms include limb weakness, hair loss and other body parts such as kidneys, nose and male reproductive system are also affected.
 It is more infectious than tuberculoid leprosy which never regresses.